PlusOne/jukebox-card/README.md

 ### Configuration
 Find stream URLs, e.g. on [Radio-Browser.info](http://www.radio-browser.info/gui/#/)
-See this example setting a couple of Web radios to my two chromecast players.
+See this examp le setting a couple of Web radios to my two chromecast players.

 *Excerpt of ui-lovelace.yaml*
 ```